 Millennials are more health conscious too.

 They are of course a health conscious generation – a lot more aware and equipped than their parents were.
-An average, a working 20-year-old will clock in eight hours at work, check out a new jazz joint and will still make time for a workout and a juice.
+An average, a working 20-year-old will clock in eight hours at work, check out the new supplements that speed up metabolism and will still make time for a workout and a juice .

 “Yes, it’s partially that younger people don’t drink as much, but it’s also a case of older people cutting down.
 There’s definitely a sense that people are thinking, I can eat as much kale as I like, but it’s no good if I’m drinking five glasses of wine before bed.
 The idea behind mindful drinking is that you treat drinking as a special occasion and think about why you drink and how much.
 You don’t simply slug something down mindlessly in front of the TV,” Laura Willoughby, who co-founded London’s Club Soda, tells The Guardian.